kokes/kb/README.md

 - I tried out Presto for a few workloads and I was incredibly impressed.
 It's a great piece of software and [this video](https://www.youtube.com/watch?v=Z2C-iYNm2wU) offers a really nice overview of its architecture and how it differs from Spark.

-I tend to think of the electronic world as purely digital, so it was rather refreshing to listen to [this podcast episode](https://hanselminutes.com/652/analog-computing-and-the-computer-of-the-tides-with-charles-petzold) on analog computers.
-Hanselminutes in general covers these fringe-sounding topics, I love it.

 http://veekaybee.github.io/2019/05/10/java8/